Author & Social Scientist

 Volunteering

-James worked for many years as a volunteer evaluator for Life for a Child, an Australian charity providing insulin and other life-saving supplies to children with Type 1 diabetes in low-income countries.
-The organization's mission is close to his heart, as his son was diagnosed with the autoimmune condition at a young age.
+James worked for many years as a pro-bono evaluator for Life for a Child, an Australian charity providing insulin and other life-saving supplies to children with Type 1 diabetes in low-income countries.
+The organization's mission is close to his heart, as his son was diagnosed with the autoimmune condition at a very young age.

 Recent commentary by James Ron